Mapping of coherent structures in parameterized flows by learning optimal transportation with Gaussian models: Extension: boundary-aware transportation of Gaussian models

 \section{Extension: boundary-aware transportation of Gaussian models}

-The examples of the previous section show that convex displacement interpolation \eqref{eq:convex_displacement_interpolation} based on optimal transportation of Gaussian models is effective if (i) boundaries are not present (cf. section \ref{sec:numerics_simple_wave}) or the extension of the solution outside the domain is trivial (cf. section \ref{sec:wedge}), and (ii) the solution field presents a single coherent structure that is well-approximated by an ellipsoid.
+The examples of the previous section show that CDI \eqref{eq:convex_displacement_interpolation} based on optimal transportation of Gaussian models is effective if (i) boundaries are not present (cf. section \ref{sec:numerics_simple_wave}) or the extension of the solution outside the domain is trivial (cf. section \ref{sec:wedge}), and (ii) the solution field presents a single coherent structure that is well-approximated by an ellipsoid.
 Inaccuracy of the displacement interpolation for the example in section \ref{sec:transonic_flow} is the consequence of two factors.
-First, since displacement interpolation does not preserve the boundaries of the domain, interpolation might be highly inaccurate in the neighborhood of the airfoil (cf. Figure \ref{fig:airfoil_vis}(c)).
+First, since displacement interpolation does not preserve the boundaries of the domain, interpolation might be highly inaccurate in the neighborhood of the airfoil (cf. Figure \ref{fig:airfoil_vis}(c)) {and highly depends on the choice of the extension operator, which is typically very difficult to construct, particularly for slender bodies}.
 Second, the Gaussian model considered is not able to take into account the coherent structures that develop at leading and trailing edges: it is thus a too simplistic representation of the solution field.

-Based on these considerations, we propose here an extension of the approach in section \ref{sec:method}: convex displacement interpolation based on boundary-aware (BA) transportation of multiple Gaussian models.
+Based on these considerations, we propose here an extension of the approach in section \ref{sec:method}: CDI based on boundary-aware (BA) transportation of multiple Gaussian models.
 We investigate performance of our approach for the transonic flow test case introduced in section \ref{sec:transonic_flow}.
 For simplicity, in the remainder we assume that the domain $\Omega$ is a Lipschitz two-dimensional domain.